TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 Now we have a basic understanding of the props file, let's begin exploring the code to figure out how exactly handling props deals with props file and if there is another way to set parameters.

-## Analyse and explain handling props
+## Analyze and explain handling props
 `screen on segregation.py`
 I will explain while going through the code step by step.
 In some complicated ABM models, users can set customized parameters like I just mentioned in the example.
 So a handle_props() is needed to set values of these parameters.